pyr0gan/nibble/contract/README.md

 Exploring The Code
 ==================

-1. The main smart contract code lives in `assembly/index.ts`.
+1. The main smart contract code lives in `assembly/main.ts`.
 You can compile it with the `./compile` script.
-2. Tests: You can run smart contract tests with the `./test` script.
+2. Tests: You can run smart contract tests with the `yarn run test:unit:as`.
 This runs standard AssemblyScript tests using [as-pect].